rdearman/GenericChallenge/README.md

 The longer term project with be written in Python and MySQL for the background inputs and updates, a web front-end is needed but language is undecided.

 For the moment the short term goal is to:
-- Write a python program which will do updates to the Superchallenge database in leiu of Twitter
+- Write a python program which will do updates to the Superchallenge database via email in leiu of Twitter
 - Write a python program which will do updates from a Mastadon Bot

 Medium term goals: